aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/weekx/index.md

 - L208: The L208 computer classroom is booked for us during the normal class times on Wednesdays and Thursdays throughout period IV.

 ## Key dates

+- Easter holiday: March 28 to April 3